Zurich Insurance Group (ZFSVF) Receives a Buy from J.P. Morgan

-According to TipRanks.com, Musaddi is a 1-star analyst with an average return of -3.9% and a 39.5% success rate.
-Musaddi covers the Financial sector, focusing on stocks such as Swiss Re AG, M&G Plc, and AXA SA.

-Currently, the analyst consensus on Zurich Insurance Group is a Moderate Buy with an average price target of $420.53, a 13.3% upside from current levels.
-In a report issued on August 24, Berenberg Bank also maintained a Buy rating on the stock with a CHF418.50 price target.
+The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Zurich Insurance Group with a $415.55 average price target, representing a 10.2% upside.
+In a report issued on August 27, Berenberg Bank also maintained a Buy rating on the stock with a CHF418.50 price target.

 See today’s analyst top recommended stocks >>